qm-org/qualitymuncher/README.md

 To use, simply right click a video and hover over "send to" and click "Frost's Quality Muncher" (there might be 1.x.x or some numbers in front of Frost)

 After that, follow the prompts it gives you.
+Please try not to use any "poison" characters (spaces, slashes, commas, some symbols) as it will cause the file to malfunction.
 If you have any issues or questions, dm me on discord.

 Please answer the prompts correctly and read carefully.